anchal524/advanced-web-programming2/README.md

 # advanced-web-programming2
-This contains advanced web programming assignments using React, Redux, CSS etc.
+This contains advanced web programming projects using React, Redux, CSS etc. It has Pokemon website, Marvel website and a website similar to Pinterest.